 Paint and Markers

 The school supplies materials needed for instruction and classroom projects.
 Students should not be in possession nor have in lockers paint, markers, or other materials that may be used in defacing or vandalizing school property.
 If such materials are discovered, the appropriate penalty will be assigned up to and including out of school suspension.

 Search of Students and Personal Property

-An administrator may search a student, of his/her personal property and belongings, and/or of his/her school-issued locker, if a school administrator considers that there is reasonable cause based on school rules dealing with theft, weapons, drugs, other illegal substances and/or activities.
+An administrator may search a student, of their personal property and belongings, and/or of their school-issued locker, if a school administrator considers that there is reasonable cause based on school rules dealing with theft, weapons, drugs, other illegal substances and/or activities.
 Families are hereby on notice that students have no expectation of privacy.
 Searches shall be conducted by at least one school administrator, and whenever possible, should be carried out in the presence of a second adult in a setting which protects the privacy of the student to the greatest degree possible.
 Searches should be only as complete as reasonable to find the specific materials under suspicion.
 Student property may be confiscated and need not be returned where its possession or use violates school regulations.
-Searches made pursuant to this section do not require prior notification of parents.
+Searches made pursuant to this section do not require prior notification of parents/guardians.
 Searches can include students’ outer clothing, handbags, backpacks, sports bags, lockers, notebooks and other forms of school work, desks, and automobiles when the automobiles are parked on school grounds or in the parking lot of a facility where a school event is taking place.
 Searches are justified whenever there are reasonable grounds to suspect that a search will uncover evidence that the student has violated a school rule or a state or federal law.

 All books and materials, academic or athletic, are loaned by the school and must be returned in good condition or paid for.
 Students are responsible for respectful care of school equipment and facilities.
 Intentional damage (vandalism) requires replacement or repair and appropriate penalties will be enforced.
 Cost of accidental damage must be met by payment.
 Lost and Found items should be brought to a secretary in the main office.

 Sports and Recreational Equipment